IBM/deploy-app-using-tekton-on-kubernetes/README.md

   cat key_file.json | grep apikey
 ```

-Copy the `apikey` for the next step.
+Copy the `apikey`, it will be used in the next step.

 *Create Secret*